olejardamir/macheteOrder/readme.md

 Technology stack is: MySQL (Maria fork) for database, Spring-Boot for the backend, and React.js for the front-end service.

+Everything will be done with the Chrome browser given the CORS plugin that works out-of-box.

 ## Main Setup

 ## Database Setup